Piazza San Marco: From the Renaissance to the fall of the Republic (1490–1797)

 In 1493 an astronomical clock was commissioned by Venice and it was decided to install it in a new clocktower in the Piazza with a high archway beneath it leading into the street known as the Merceria, which leads to the Rialto.
 The building, which was probably designed by Codussi, was started in 1496, a section of the original Procuratie being demolished for the purpose.
 The building was completed with the clock installed by February 1499.
 It can be seen, flanked by the original Procuratie building, in de Barbari's woodcut of Venice in 1500.
 The Procuratie then were only two storeys high and the tower stood higher above them than it does today.

 Buildings on either side to support the tower were added by 1506 and in 1512, when there was a fire in the old Procuratie, it became obvious that the whole range would have to be rebuilt.

-Despite the fact that Venice was then at war with much of Europe (War of the League of Cambrai) the whole of the south side of the Piazza was rebuilt, starting in 1517.
+Although Venice was then at war with much of Europe (War of the League of Cambrai) the whole of the south side of the Piazza was rebuilt, starting in 1517.
 The new buildings, known today as the Procuratie Vecchie, were three storeys high instead of two.
 Like the previous Procuratie they had an arcade on the ground level with two windows above each arch, but without the high Byzantine arches and with classical details.